DocHaskins/NCSU_WolfCopy_Keeper/README.md

 ### Location Issues
 - Confirm GPS coordinates are entered correctly
-- Check that building information matches between printers
+- Check that building information matches between devices
 - Verify location services are enabled on your device

 ### Import Problems